 I want to savior complex myself, and stop acting on my savior complex tendencies as a way to feel valuable in a relationship.
 It’s a selfish tendency employed when I subconsciously want to earn love.
-I don’t think I can have a healthy relationship based off a need to save or change someone, which is why I’ve become hyper aware of my tendencies to fall into the savior complex.
+I don’t think I can have a healthy relationship based on a need to save or change someone, which is why I’ve become hyper-aware of my tendencies to fall into the savior complex.

 How I’ve Been Dealing with Savior Complex Lately

 Anymore because of how I’ve been working on my boundaries, I think I’d call myself a reluctant empath.
 I feel an obligation to take care of people more than I feel the desire to.
 It’s incredibly hard for me to say “no” because it makes me feel like a failure and it also worries me that I’m letting people down in a huge way.